a1v0/a1v0.de/README.md

 15. Switch from zero-indexed lists to normal ones, to avoid confusion.
 16. Add share links to make blog look more professional
 17. Look at <https://www.reddit.com/r/TechSEO/comments/16vignb/understanding_the_cause_of_google_search_consoles/> for advice on improving Google score.
+18. Change contact page, since LinkedIn is no more.